Myrcene

 Myrcene, or β-myrcene, is a monoterpene.
 A colorless oil, it occurs widely in essential oils.
 It is produced mainly semi-synthetically from Myrcia, from which it gets its name.
-It is an intermediate in the production of several fragrances. α-Myrcene is the name for the isomer 2-methyl-6-methylene-1,7-octadiene, which has not been found in nature.
+It is an intermediate in the production of several fragrances.
+A less-common isomeric form, having one of the three alkene units in a different position, is α-myrcene.

 Production

 Myrcene is often produced commercially by the pyrolysis (400 °C) of β-pinene, which is obtained from turpentine.
 It is rarely obtained directly from plants.

 Plants biosynthesize myrcene via geranyl pyrophosphate (GPP), which isomerizes into linalyl pyrophosphate.
-The release of the pyrophosphate (OPP) and a proton completes the conversion.
+An elimination reaction, releasing the pyrophosphate (OPP) and a proton, completes the conversion.

 Occurrence

 It could in principle be extracted from any number of plants, such as verbena or wild thyme, the leaves of which contain up to 40% by weight of myrcene.
 Many other plants contain myrcene, sometimes in substantial amounts.
 Some of these include cannabis, hops, Houttuynia, lemon grass, mango, Myrcia, West Indian bay tree, and cardamom.

 Of the several terpenes extracted from Humulus lupulus (hops), the largest monoterpenes fraction is β-myrcene.
 One study of the chemical composition of the fragrance of Cannabis sativa found β-myrcene to compose between 29.4% and 65.8% of the steam-distilled essential oil for the set of fiber and drug strains tested.
 Additionally, myrcene is thought to be the predominant terpene found in modern cannabis cultivars within North America.
 Interestingly, photo-oxidation of myrcene has been shown to rearrange the molecule into a novel terpene known as "hashishene" which is named for its abundance in hashish.

 It is found in the South African Adenandra villosa (50%). & Brazilian Schinus molle (40%) Myrcene is also found in Myrcia cuprea petitgrain (up to 48%), bay leaf, juniper berry, cannabis, and hops.